vhub-team/native-db/functions/0x2C29BFB64F4FCBE4.md

 # STATS::STAT_SET_DATE

 ## Summary
-Set the value of an Date stat.
+Set the value of an Date stat

 ## Parameters
 * **STATSENUM** keyHash